sbunivedu/calc-lang/README.md

 Rewrite the parser and evaluator to use `define-datatype`.
 Test them both thoroughly to make sure that all correct versions work, and that incorrect forms fail.

 ### Excercise 4
 Refine your grammar so that all infix operators are treated as one expression type, rather than 4 different ones.
-For example, instead of having `plus-exp` and `minus-exp`, you will now have something like `app-exp` ("application expression").
-You'll need to add another field to your new expression to store the operation symbol (e.g., `+` or `-`).
+For example, instead of having `plus-exp`, `minus-exp`, and etc., you will now have something like `app-exp` ("application expression").
+You'll need to add another field to your new expression to store the operation symbol (e.g., `+`, `-`, `*`, or `/`).
 Add other mathematical operators to make your Calculator Language more useful.

-You can test whether an expression represents an infix binary operation as follows: `if (= 3 (length '(1 + (2 * 3))))` return true, `'(1 + (2 * 3))` must represent a binary operation with an operator and two operands.
+You can test whether an expression represents an infix binary operation as follows: if `(= 3 (length '(1 + (2 * 3))))` return true, `'(1 + (2 * 3))` must represent a binary operation with an operator and two operands.
 We know if the length of the list is not 3 it has to be a syntax error.
 We can let input such as `'(1 2 3)` pass because it will eventually cause a runtime error.

 You can turn a symbol into a procedure as follows:
 ```